cda94581/stiadsbot/README.md

 # Discord Bots
-These are Discord Bots that I am developing, zip files to download are located in the [Downloads](Downloads) folder Ordered by date I created the bot
+These are Discord Bots that I am developing, zip files to download are located in the [Downloads](Downloads) folder.
+Ordered by date I created the bot.
 These bots aren't able to be invited; you need to self-host them.

 - [stiadsbot](#stiadsbot)
 - [Awesome-Bot](#Awesome-Bot)